ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 # [POV-Ray](http://povray.org/)

--   POV-Ray solves the rendering equation using *point-light tracing* (but which in the POV-Ray manual is simply called *raytracing*), just like DKBTrace.
+-   POV-Ray solves the rendering equation using Whitted’s algorithm (but which in the POV-Ray manual is simply called *raytracing*), just like DKBTrace.

 -   The first version was released in 1991; currently the most recent version is 3.7.0 (released in 2013).
 Version 3.8 is under development.